IonicaBizau/OctiMatch/README.md

 ## Press Highlights
 None yet.
 If you wrote or found an article about this project, [add it][contributing] in this section.  :memo:

-## Who uses this
-If you are using this library in one of your projects, add it in this list. :sparkles:

 ## License
 [KINDLY][license] © [Ionică Bizău][website]–The [LICENSE](/LICENSE) file contains
 a copy of the license.